LINOSNCHENA/JAVA-Microservices-in-Springboot-and-Angular/README.md

 # SIMPLE MICROSERVICE: BACKEND & FRONTEND

-Apps createa a full-stack simple application by combining two of the current popular frameworks-Angular and Spring-Boot.
-It hass three different databases alternatives.
-CRUD operations are implemented and exploited using the databases with a uniform interface as JSON data.
+A simple crud full-stack simple application using two of the current popular frameworks-Angular and Spring-Boot. hppt and httpClients are used for CRUD operations implemented.
+Various data bases and Hibernation function exploited using the databases.
+A a uniform interface as JSON data is provided .
 Pending data verification and Testing mechanism

-### Technology stack used
+## Technology stack used

-The development full-stack application composes of;
+The development stack of this application composes of the following;

-1. Angular +9
+1. Angular +9 And +11
-2. Java +15 (Spring boot)
+2. Java +15 (Spring Boot)
 3. Catalina Run
-4. Hibernate
+4. Hibernate And SpringData
 5. Tomcat Server
 6. Database(MSSQL,Postgresql)
 7. Database(MySQL,H2)